We went on a trip to the Philippines to stuff our faces. It’s a half-joke… half a joke… but it was a proper food tripping

 The main purpose was not to stuff our faces although that would not be the worst reason to visit a country.
 I love food.
 We were there for my son, who was supposed to stay there to study.
 He could not handle it (I must say that South Africans, I am stereotyping, please forgive me, are more spoiled than Filipinos) and came back after a few months.

-We will shopped a little but if I were to shop, I’d go back to Paris… or Thailand.
-Ha-ha!
+We shopped a little but if I were to shop, I’d go back to Paris… or Thailand… except for the shoes.
+I do love the shoes in the Philippines.

 We also found a lovely inn in Tagaytay, south of Manila, which I’d like to try next time in the Philippines… budget permitting.
 It is a boutique-type hotel so it is pricey.
 We had to ask.